 ACTIVE, you can now move onto the next step.

-Once the server is deployed, you’ll have to setup your DNS to point your domain name to your new server.
+Once the server is deployed, you will have to setup your DNS to point your domain name to your new server.
 If you need help with that, you can search our resources for more information on how to use our Cloud DNS service.
 You’ll have to navigate to the domain name which you pointed in your browser, so if you are using

 myblog.com, then open